 Manhattan Theatre Club’s partnership with the Alfred P. Sloan Foundation is two-fold: we commission not yet written plays about math, science or technology, and we read and consider for production completed scripts that deal with these themes.
 In order to apply for an MTC/Sloan commission, please submit a résumé and a two page proposal outlining your idea by March 1.
 There is no deadline to send a completed script.
 MTC generally does not accept unsolicited scripts, but will consider completed plays about math, science or technology.
 Please send proposals or scripts and address any questions to the Sloan Project Manager at [email protected] or by mail to Manhattan Theatre Club, 311 West 43rd Street, 8th Floor, New York, NY 10036, Attn: Sloan Project Manager.

-Additional support for Artistic Development is provided by the Blanche and Irving Laurie Foundation, Ann M. Limberg, The Fan Fox and Leslie R. Samuels Foundation, Edgerton Foundation, Roberta G. Olson, Laurents/Hatcher Foundation, Inc., New York State Council on the Arts, Richenthal Foundation, New York City Department of Cultural Affairs and The Rodgers & Hammerstein Foundation.
+Additional support for Artistic Development is provided by the Howard Gilman Foundation, Edgerton Foundation, Ted Snowdon, The Fan Fox and Leslie R. Samuels Foundation Inc., Blanche and Irving Laurie Foundation, Inc., Virginia B. Toulmin Foundation, The Elroy and Terry Krumholz Foundation, Laurents/Hatcher Foundation, Inc., New York State Council on the Arts, Richenthal Foundation, New York City Department of Cultural Affairs, and The Rodgers & Hammerstein Foundation.